-Practical New Year’s Addiction Resolutions for a Successful Recovery
+Practical New Year’s Resolutions for a Successful Recovery

-Addiction is a disease that affects the portion of your brain that controls willpower.
+Alcohol use disroder is a condition that affects the portion of your brain that controls rational decision makeing.
 If you make a grandiose resolution to quit drugs or alcohol cold turkey, you’re probably setting yourself up for failure.

-Recovery from drug and alcohol addiction happens by making a series of positive changes.
+Recovery from alcohol and substance use disorder happens by making a series of positive changes to you daily behavior.
 Even the smallest New Year’s resolutions made in recovery can accumulate until sobriety is an achievable goal.

 Here are our recommendations for practical New Year’s resolutions that can take you one step closer towards a life in recovery.

 Progress, not perfection, is what you need to aim for.
-If you don’t recognize and celebrate your achievements, you’re bound to get disappointed.
-Even if you haven’t reached your ultimate goal of quitting drugs or alcohol, recognize that you’re one step closer than you were yesterday.
+Recognize and celebrate your achievements in order to remind yourself you’re on the right track.
+If you haven’t yet reached your ultimate goal of quitting drugs or alcohol, you can recognize that you’re one step closer than you were yesterday.
 That doesn’t mean you should aim low, but you should aim for what is possible.